Should We Be Pre-training? An Argument for End-task Aware Training as an Alternative: Results and Discussion

-\textbf{End-task awareness improves data-efficiency}~ \citet{gururangan2020don} train DAPT on large amounts of in-domain data in order to achieve results that are competitive with TAPT.
-They use 7.55 billion tokens in the case of the BIOMED domain and 8.10 billion tokens for the CS domain.
+\citet{gururangan2020don} train DAPT on large amounts of in-domain data to achieve results competitive with TAPT.
+They use 7.55 billion tokens for the BIOMED domain and 8.10 billion for the CS domain.
 This is on average over $10^{4}\times$ the size of the training data of our end-tasks of interest.
 The large amount of data required to train a competitive DAPT model represents a significant computational burden to the every-day practitioner.
-This begets the question: are such large amounts of auxiliary data necessary for achieving good downstream performance?
-To answer this, we train DAPT and its \metam~version on variable amounts of data for both SCIERC and ACL-ARC tasks.
+This begets the question: \emph{are such large amounts of auxiliary data necessary for achieving good downstream performance?} To answer this, we train DAPT and its \tartan~version on variable amounts of data for both SCIERC and ACL-ARC tasks.

-As per the results shown in Figure \ref{fig:data_perf_dapt_v_meta}, on the ACL-ARC task, \metam~matches the performance of DAPT when the sizes of the domain data and end-task data are of the same order.
+\textbf{\tartan~is more data-efficient than DAPT} In Figure \ref{fig:data_perf_dapt_v_meta}, we focus on training on a small fraction of available domain data $n = \{10^0, 10^1\} \times |\mathrm{Train}|$ for the DAPT auxiliary task.
+Full domain data is $n^{\prime} \approx 10^4 \times |\mathrm{Train}|$.
+This relatively low auxiliary data regime represents a realistic setting that is akin to those encountered by everyday practitioners who are likely to be computationally constrained.
+As can be seen in Figure \ref{fig:data_perf_dapt_v_meta}, on the ACL-ARC task, \metam~matches the performance of DAPT when the sizes of the domain data and end-task data are of the same order ($10^{0}$).
 At this data size, \metam~supersedes DAPT on the SCIERC task.
-When trained on $10\times$ more auxiliary data, \metam~ supersedes DAPT in performance on both tasks. \metam~ establishes a new state-of-the-art result ($\mathbf{82.08}_{1.19}$) on the SCIERC task.
-On the ACL-ARC task, \metam~ achieves $71.19_{4.88}$, which is close to DAPT's performance of $72.49_{3.28}$ using more than $ 10^{4}\times$ auxiliary data.
+When trained on $10\times$ more auxiliary data, \metam~ supersedes DAPT in performance on both tasks.
+On the ACL-ARC task, \metam~ achieves $71.19_{4.88}$, which is close to DAPT's performance of $72.49_{3.28}$ using more than $ 10^{3}\times$ auxiliary data.
 These results indicate that end-task awareness can improve data-efficiency and in this case, improvements are on the order of $1000\times$.

-In Table \ref{table:dapt+tapt-results-small}, we compare DAPT and DAPT+TAPT (DAPT followed by TAPT) to \metam~and \etam~which multi-task DAPT, TAPT and the end-task.
-As in Figure \ref{fig:data_perf_dapt_v_meta} we focus on training on a small fraction of available domain data $n = 10\times|\mathrm{Train}|$.
-This regime represents a realistic setting that is akin to those encountered by everyday practitioners who are likely to be computationally constrained. \metam~ and \etam~ significantly outperform DAPT and DAPT+TAPT in 2 of the tasks whilst giving higher average performance in the ACL-ARC task.
-End-task awareness allows us to get \textbf{a greater performance boost out of the same amount of data} compared to end-task agnostic approaches.
+\textbf{\tartan~is more data-efficient than DAPT+TAPT} Table \ref{table:dapt+tapt-results-small} compares DAPT and DAPT+TAPT (DAPT followed by TAPT) to *-\tartan~ which multi-task DAPT, TAPT and the end-task. \etam~and \metam~significantly outperform DAPT and DAPT+TAPT in 2 of the tasks whilst giving higher average performance in the ACL-ARC task.
+We thus conclude that \textbf{end-task awareness allows us to get a greater performance boost out of the same amount of data}.